Payback (2016): Aftermath

 After the event, Enzo Amore was discharged from the hospital after being diagnosed with suffering a concussion.
 Amore was backstage on Raw the next evening but did not appear on the show.
 The Vaudevillains (Aiden English and Simon Gotch) were awarded a WWE Tag Team Championship match at Extreme Rules.

 Following Payback, Ryan Reeves (Ryback) said that he had been sent home after requesting to be taken off WWE television.
 Reeves and WWE could not agree to a new contract due to Reeves' belief that all wrestlers in WWE should be paid equally regardless of their position on the card.
 On August 8, 2016, WWE officially parted ways with Reeves, thus making Payback his last WWE appearance.

 On the following Raw, a championship rematch between WWE Women's Champion Charlotte and Natalya was scheduled for Extreme Rules as a submission match, with the added stipulation that any appearance by Ric Flair would result in Charlotte losing the title.

 Also on Raw, another number one contender's match between Kevin Owens and Cesaro occurred, but the match ended in a no contest after Intercontinental Champion The Miz, who was on commentary, attacked Cesaro.
 Sami Zayn then ran down to the ring and the fight ended with Zayn standing tall and holding the title.
 On that week's SmackDown, Miz interrupted Zayn on "The Highlight Reel" and a match was later booked between the two, which Zayn won after Owens interfered.
 Cesaro then ran down to the ring and a brawl ensued, which ended with Cesaro holding the championship.
 On the May 9 episode of Raw, Shane and Stephanie McMahon scheduled a triple threat match between Owens, Miz, and Cesaro for the title at Extreme Rules.
 Zayn demanded to be inserted in the match as well, and defeated Miz in a non-title match to be added to the match, making it a fatal four-way match.

 During a segment of "The Ambrose Asylum" with Stephanie McMahon, Stephanie canceled "Ambrose Asylum" and reinstated Chris Jericho's talk show, "The Highlight Reel".
 Jericho came out and attacked Ambrose, destroying Mitch the Potted Plant in the process.
 The following week, Ambrose attacked Jericho and destroyed Jericho's jacket.
 On the May 12 episode of SmackDown, Jericho attacked Ambrose and put the straitjacket on Ambrose.
 On the May 16 episode of Raw, Ambrose challenged Jericho to a match at Extreme Rules, and Jericho accepted.
 Ambrose then revealed that their match would be an asylum match.

 A rematch between Baron Corbin and Dolph Ziggler took place on the May 9 episode of Raw, with Corbin winning this time.
 The following week, a no disqualification match between the two was scheduled for the Extreme Rules Kickoff pre-show.

-The 2016 Payback was the final Payback held before WWE reintroduced the brand extension in July, which divided the roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
+The 2016 Payback was the final Payback held before WWE reintroduced the brand extension in July, which divided the main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
 The 2017 event was in turn held exclusively for Raw.